Cuba Develops and Shares Cancer Vaccine with World

 Do you remember when the idea of a cancer vaccine was science fiction?
 Every day we get closer and closer to reaching this goal.
 The best scientists in the world are concentrating their efforts into putting an end to this devastating disease.

-No matter the origin: every country on earth is sharing their resources to find treatments and a cure for the disease.
-The best minds in the world are working to achieve this goal.
+Now, every country on earth is sharing its resources to find treatments and a cure for the disease.
+The best minds in the world are working together to achieve this goal.

-The developing relations between the United States and Cuba is proof of this.
-There is surprising news of a new agreement between the U.S. and Cuba.
+The developing relations between the United States and Cuba are proof of this.
+There is surprising news of a new agreement and a good relationship between the U.S. and Cuba.

-The two nations have agreed to share information to create the first cancer vaccine ever to be developed against lung cancer, which Cuban doctors were successful in achieving.
+The two nations have agreed to share information to create the first cancer vaccine ever.
+Cuban doctors developed it to reduce the risk of complications from lung cancer.

 However, it is not a preventative medicine or a cure.
 It does slow down its development, however, so that the disease becomes chronic, instead of terminal.